winchstudent/waqqly24Mar/readme.md

 - mssql: Module for connecting to Microsoft SQL Server from Node.js

+## Website:

+The website details can be found here https://github.com/winchstudent/waqqly24Mar/tree/main/website This included the graphics

 ## Contributing:
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.